TJ Friedl Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 12th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Cardinals pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- Cardinals pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- The Cardinals rank 14th in baseball in home runs surrendered (56 total, 1.1 per game).

-- The Cardinals are sending Matz (0-5) to the mound to make his 10th start of the season.
-He is 0-5 with a 5.05 ERA and 43 strikeouts in 46 1/3 innings pitched.
+- Mikolas (2-1) gets the starting nod for the Cardinals in his 11th start of the season.
+He's put together a 4.77 ERA in 54 2/3 innings pitched, with 43 strikeouts.

-- In his most recent appearance on Saturday, the lefty threw 4 2/3 innings against the Los Angeles Dodgers, allowing no earned runs while surrendering six hits.
+- The righty last pitched on Saturday against the Los Angeles Dodgers, when he tossed seven innings, allowing three earned runs while giving up six hits.

-- In nine games this season, the 31-year-old has a 5.05 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .303 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.